2yum7/PomoDone/README.md

 # Pomodoro Task Manager 🕑✅

+🚧 This project is currently under active development.
+Features and UI may change.
 A modern, dark-themed Pomodoro Timer and Task Manager built with Next.js and Tailwind CSS.

 Designed for focus and productivity with a clean, minimalist interface.